Firoar/PixelVerse/app/alfa-leetcode-api/README.md

 Special thanks to **@alfaarghya** for creating this wonderful API.

-## How to Set Up the API for Pixel Verse (Local Deployment)
+## How to Set Up the API for PixelVerse (Local Deployment)

-To set up this API locally and run it as part of the **Pixel Verse** project, follow these steps:
+To set up this API locally and run it as part of the **PixelVerse** project, follow these steps:

 1. **Install dependencies:**